Queensland Business Leaders Hall of Fame Governing Committee

 Tim Crommelin – Chairman, Morgans Holdings (Australia) Limited

-Tim is the Executive Chairman of RBS Morgans Limited and has over 40 years experience in the stockbroking industry.
-He holds several board and advisory positions, including (but not limited to) Director of the Australian Cancer Research Foundation, Fellow of the Securities Institute of Australia (FSIA) and a Director of A P Eagers Limited and Senex Energy Limited.
+Tim is the Chairman of Morgans Holdings (Australia) Limited and has over 40 years’ experience in the stockbroking industry.
+He holds several board and advisory positions, including (but not limited to) Director of the Australian Cancer Research Foundation, Fellow of the Securities Institute of Australia (FSIA), Chairman of A P Eagers Limited and a Director of Senex Energy Limited.
+Tim is a Member of the Senate of The University of Queensland.

 Helen Gregory – Historian and Author